IanWhitney/ianwhitney.github.com/_posts/2013-10-06-visualization-retrospective-wrapping-up-d3.md

 visualization api worked.

-This sort of modular JavaScript approach is new to me, so it took some reasearch. (http://addyosmani.com/resources/essentialjsdesignpatterns/book/)[Learning JavaScript Design Patterns] was a huge help to me, especially the section on the (http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript)[Revealing Module Pattern], which is more or less what I followed.
+This sort of modular JavaScript approach is new to me, so it took some reasearch. [http://addyosmani.com/resources/essentialjsdesignpatterns/book/](Learning JavaScript Design Patterns) was a huge help to me, especially the section on the [http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript](Revealing Module Pattern), which is more or less what I followed.

-Testing was done in (http://pivotal.github.io/jasmine/)[Jasmine] which was ok.
+Testing was done in [http://pivotal.github.io/jasmine/](Jasmine) which was ok.
 I don't care for how it handles test doubles (or 'spies' as it calls them).
 I found the syntax for mocking and expectations to be particularly weird.
 But it is fast and it integrated well with the code